Credit Score powered by our Bureau Partners ® |

 Another factor is that Indians with income higher than Rs.5 lakhs check their credit score at least twice in a year compared to people with lower income.

 Checking your credit score frequently helps you take smart financial decisions.
 Based on the score, you can approach a bank to apply for a loan or credit card and bargain for better terms.
 Even a small reduction in the interest rate of big-ticket loans can save you a lot of money in the long run.
-You may wonder how and where you can do the free credit score check.
-Following are the ways to check your credit score at various platforms.
+You may wonder how to check your credit score online for free.
+Here’s how to check your credit score using different platforms.

 Credit Bureaus: As per the RBI mandate, each credit bureau should give your credit report and score for free once a year.
 You can check it online at their official website or by mailing them.

-Third-Party Financial Portals: Third party financial sites provide credit score for free round the year.
+Third-Party Financial Portals: Third party financial sites, like CreditMantri, provide credit score for free round the year.
 You can check it anytime from anywhere and it’s completely free.
 Checking your credit score does not hurt it, and you can check it for any number of times.

 To check your credit score online for free, you may need to enter the details of your Name, Date of Birth, PAN, employment, etc. After submitting the details, your credit score and report will be fetched from the credit bureau for your view.
 It just takes minimum of 2 minutes to check your credit score for free.